Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Modeling of the magnetization precession and Discussion

-To rationalize the heterostructure-dependent precession amplitude, we reconsider the transient strain response of Ni $\eta_\text{Ni}(t)=\eta_\text{qs}(t)+\eta_\text{p}(t)$ quantified by UXRD (Section~\ref{sec:III}) that is the superposition of a quasi-static strain $\eta_\text{qs}$ and propagating strain pulses $\eta_\text{p}$ launched by rapidly expanding layers.
-Figure~\ref{fig:fig_4_model}b--d dissects the heterostructure-dependent $\eta_\text{Ni}(t)$ into contributions highlighted in different colors.
+To rationalize the characteristic dependence of the precession amplitude on the heterostructure design, we reconsider the transient strain response of Ni $\eta_\text{Ni}(t)=\eta_\text{qs}(t)+\eta_\text{p}(t)$ quantified by UXRD (Section~\ref{sec:III}) that is the superposition of a quasi-static strain $\eta_\text{qs}$ and propagating strain pulses $\eta_\text{p}$ launched by rapidly expanding layers.
+Figures~\ref{fig:fig_4_model}b--d dissect the heterostructure-dependent $\eta_\text{Ni}(t)$ into contributions highlighted in different colors.
 While for sample 3 (panel d) only a sharp bipolar strain pulse launched by the expansion of the Pt layer is present, sample 2 (panel c) exhibits a superposition of this strain pulse from Pt and a pulse with longer period that is attributed to the expansion of the thicker Cu layer.
-For the all-metallic sample 1 (panel b), the ultrafast energy transfer to the Ni layer itself additionally yields the quasi-static expansion of Ni highlighted in red.
+For the all-metallic sample 1 (panel b), the ultrafast energy transfer to the Ni layer additionally yields its quasi-static expansion highlighted in red.